Semiclassical Moser-Trudinger inequalities: Introduction

 \subsection{Acknowledgments.}

-P. T. Nam thanks Rupert L. Frank for helpful discussions.
+P. T. Nam thanks Rupert L. Frank for helpful discussions and suggestions.
 This work has been prepared with the support of Czech Science Foundation, Project GA22-17403S for the three authors.
-P. T. Nam was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2111-390814868).
+P. T. Nam was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2111-390814868.
+R. Arora acknowledges the partial support of the Start-up Research Grant (SRG) SRG/2023/000308, Science and Engineering Research Board (SERB), India, and Seed grant IIT(BHU)/DMS/2023-24/493.